JesperLarsson/BOSSE/README.md

 Supports local debugging sessions (against the official AI), as well as online ladder play against other bots.

 ## Status
-Development is mostly paused for now, but I will revisit every now and then as time allows.
+Development is mostly paused for now, but I will revisit the project every now and then as time allows :).

 ## Features
 - Precalculated map analysis (chokepoints, expansion locations, ramps, etc).
 Calculated once per map and stored to file